 \subsubsection{Neural network architecture}

 We consider a RNN-FNN architecture with two LSTM cells of width 56, two FFNN-hidden layers of width 56 with ReLU activation function (i.e., $g_{\mathcal{L}_{i}}(X)=\text{max}(0,X)$ for $i=1,2$), and one two-dimensional output FFNN layer with a linear activation function.
-Numerical experiments suggest that the parameter $\lambda$ associated with the soft constraint should be set to one.
-A detailed description of the experimental procedure which led to such choice can be found in Appendix \ref{appen:soft_constraint}.
+Numerical experiments detailed in \cref{appen:soft_constraint} from the Supplementary Material suggest the value $\lambda=1$ for the soft constraint hyperparameter, which is learned from the validation set.

-Agents are trained as described in Section \ref{subse:neural optimization} on a training set of 400,000 independent simulated paths with mini-batch size of 1000 and an initial learning rate of 0.0005.
+Agents are trained as described in \cref{subse:neural optimization} on a training set of 400,000 independent simulated paths with mini-batch size of 1000 and an initial learning rate of 0.0005.
 In addition, we include dropout regularization method with parameter $p=0.5$ as in \cite{François2025}.
 The training procedure is implemented in Python, using Tensorflow and considering the \cite{glorot2010understanding} random initialization of the initial parameters of the neural network.
-Numerical results are obtained from a test set of 100,000 independent paths.
+The performance assessment is obtained from a test set of 100,000 independent paths.